Raymond Almazan: National team career

 Almazan was first invited to the Philippines' national team for the 2016 FIBA Olympic Qualifying Tournament, but he was not released by Rain or Shine.
 He first played for Gilas in the 2017 SEABA Championship.
 He was also a member of the Gilas team in the SEA Games that year, and the FIBA Asia Cup.

 In 2018, he was included in the roster for the 2018 Asian Games, along with most of his Rain or Shine teammates.
 He was also in the roster for the 4th window of the Asian Qualifiers for the 2019 FIBA Basketball World Cup.

 In 2019, he played for Gilas in the 2019 FIBA Basketball World Cup.

 In 2022, he was in the pool for the fourth window of the 2023 FIBA World Cup Asian Qualifiers, but had to beg off due to family issues regarding his son's health.

+Personal life

+Almazan is the father of 7-year-old son Rayl Jacob.

+On April 15, 2024, Almazan was accused of attempted bribery of Jayson Montemayo, a Philippine Coast Guard officer who issued a traffic ticket after the Special Action and Intelligence Committee for Transportation (DOTr-SAICT) traffic police flagged him down for using the EDSA Busway in an unauthorized SUV-Disregarding Traffic Sign-driving without the certificate of registration and vehicle official receipt.